the-greatest-veigar-ever/COSC2767-RMIT-Store/README.md

 1. Deploy the client and server on two different EC2 instances.
 2. Ensure that the client instance can communicate with the server instance by updating the `API_URL` in the client's `.env` file to point to the server instance's public IP.
+3. Configure the EC2 Security Groups to allow the required ports to enable the communication between client and server on different EC2 servers.

+Note: you can consider to further seperate the server into the backend and the mongodb into seperate services on different servers.
+This improves modularity and scalability, making the system easier to manage and expand.

 ### Plan D: Containerize with Docker